 All the above are beautifully and uniquely combined in what is called “Creole” style cuisine, a blend of African-tropical with Indian, French and European infusions and techniques.

-Is Food Expensive in St Lucia?
+Are Food Prices Affordable in St Lucia?

 One thing to keep in mind is that although food is in abundance on the island, St Lucian restaurants are not cheap.
 Double the prices compared to Asia for sure, while I found the St Lucian restaurant scene closer to the European, at least price-wise.
 There are no Michelin-starred restaurants on the island.
-Most of the food served is very authentic and tastes homemade, so I think some of them worth the extra penny.
-In this post, I've listed all restaurants with their average price per person at the time of our visit (Jan 2022).
+Most of the food served is very authentic and tastes homemade, so I think some of them are worth the extra penny.
+In this post, I've listed all restaurants with their average price per person at the time of our visit (2022).
 Most of the island’s restaurants, even the most casual, are referring to tourists I believe, mainly from the US which is very close, and therefore priced accordingly.

-Now if you are a budget foodie, don’t be put off; there is a lot of amazing food being sold in "shacks" (traditional Caribbean style kiosks serving mostly street food classics) and almost everywhere across the island.
+Now if you are a budget foodie, don’t be put off; there is a lot of amazing food being sold in "shacks" (traditional Caribbean-style kiosks serving mostly street food classics) and almost everywhere across the island.
 And the food is awesome!
 Shacks sell reasonably priced food (locals eat mostly there) and are safe for tourists.

 Bars and Restaurants Map